 Sayers’ ideas became the foundation of Mother of Divine Grace School, and the Protestant “classical education” movement was presented to Catholics as a return to the proven ways of Catholic saints and ancient wise men–spreading Sayers’ ideas without a shred of historical support.

 When all is said and done, we will find that Laura Berquist has misled thousands of Catholic families by presenting her curriculum as some fruit of classical study at Thomas Aquinas College and her own experience as a Catholic mother.
-The reality is that Berquist simply took the ideas of Doroth Sayers, as they were being promoted in Protestant homeschool circles, and promoted them as “classical Catholic education” for unknowing Catholic parents.
+The reality is that Berquist simply took the ideas of Dorothy Sayers, which were simultaneously being promoted in Protestant homeschool circles, and promoted them as “classical Catholic education” for unknowing Catholic parents.
 As the Thomas Aquinas College website suggests, “Mrs. Berquist’s work aims to bring students to Thomas Aquinas College.”–that’s really all there is to it.
 Of course, very few parents in this generation would ever take the time or effort to seek proof for the claims of her program, especially when she appears as a nice Catholic lady with a husband working as president of a Catholic liberal arts college.
 This is what is most unfortunate about what Berquist has done over the past 25 years.

 Marketing the Mother of God